 The fact of the matter is that in most businesses, everyone’s job ultimately depends on the company’s ability to sell it’s products and services.
 Because if nothing is being sold, no one is getting paid.
 At least not for very long.

 But beyond company goals — the goals required to simply remain employed — as individuals we also tend to set personal goals.
 These are the sales goals that will actually allow us to achieve our own desires and objectives.
-“If I generate x dollars in sales, I’ll earn y dollars in commissions which after taxes will allow me to pay my bills, live in the home I want, drive the car I want, pay for college for my kids and provide for myself and my family in the style to which we’d like to become accustomed.”
+“If I generate x dollars in sales, I’ll earn y dollars in commissions.
+After taxes, this will allow me to pay my bills, live in the home I want, drive the car I want, pay for college for my kids and provide for myself and my family in the style to which we’d like to become accustomed.”

 When it happens, it’s great!
 But in our industry, even those salespeople who manage to hit their company goals often fail to hit their personal sales goals again and again, year in and year out.
-They continue to put in more time and more effort, but they still can’t hit the numbers they want.
-They sacrifice their time, their energy, their health and their quality of living and they still fail to hit their numbers.
+They continue to put in more time and effort, but they still can’t hit the numbers they want.
+They sacrifice their time, energy, health and quality of living and still fail to hit their numbers.

-It’s a tremendous source of frustration and it’s confusing because so many of us have been taught that it’s hard work that leads to success.
-But if you’ve been targeting a level of sales for yourself that has continued to eluded you year after year, please don’t delude yourself into thinking that time is going to fix it.
+It’s a tremendous source of frustration.
+And it’s confusing because so many of us have been taught that it’s hard work that leads to success.
+But if you continue to target a level of sales for yourself that continues to elude you year after year, please don’t delude yourself into thinking that time is going to fix it.
 It won’t.

 My business partner, Rick Drake, was talking to a distributor who was frustrated with her sales volume.
-She was telling him how hard she’d been working — putting in eight to ten hour days five or six days a week for years without achieving the level of success she was looking for.
+She told him how hard she was working — putting in eight to ten hour days five or six days a week for years without achieving the level of success she was looking for.
 When he asked her sales volume, she said she was doing $20,000 a year in gross sales.
 He was shocked.
 He blurted out “What can you POSSIBLY be doing for ten hours a day, five or six days a week to only generate $20,000 in sales?”